wmww/Pinecone/tutorials/2_basic_concepts.md

 A __Bool__ can only be `tru` or `fls`.
 If you think it should be `true` and `false` instead, you can email your complaints to williamwold@idontgiveafuck.com.

+## Operators

+In general, operators in Pinecone work the same as in any other language.
+It has all the ones you would expect with sensible order of operations.
+The following are the only major differences between operators in Pinecone and C-style langauges:
+* The assignment operator is `:` instead of `=`.
+* The equality operator is `=` instead of `==`.
+* There are no bitwise operators, they may be implemented at some point.
+* The short circuit aspect of boolean operators doesn't work yet, so `fls && functionReturningBool` will execute functionReturningBool.
+This will be fixed soon.

 ## Calling Functions

 `print: 42` is and example of a function call. __print__ is a standard function that prints what it is sent, followed by an newline. the ':' indicates that you want to sent input to print and whatever follows is the input.